 Later, I would fly to La Paz from Bolivia's most modern airport, Viru Viru International Airport.

-The city of Santa Cruz de la Sierra (also known simply as Santa Cruz) is organized in concentric rings, with the historic center located smack dab in the middle.
+The city of Santa Cruz de la Sierra (also known simply as Santa Cruz) is organized in concentric rings, with the historic center smack dab in the middle.

 Plaza 24 de Septiembre is at the heart of the historic center and was named after the anniversary of an uprising that led to the city's independence from Spain.

-It was here I spent five days relaxing at an altitude as close to sea level as you'll find in Bolivia.
+Here, I spent five days relaxing at an altitude as close to sea level as you'll find in Bolivia.

 The oxygen-rich air aided in the healing of my fingertips, which slowly began to return to normal (despite going through a waxy-feeling phase).